wbeebe/EspressifProjects/v5/dualblink/README.md

 ## How to Use This Application

-Before project configuration and build, be sure to set the correct chip target using `idf.py set-target <chip_name>`.
-In this application it should be `esp32s3`.
+Before project configuration and build, be sure to set the correct chip target using `idf.py set-target esp32s3`.

 ## Hardware Required

-* A development board with an ESP32-S3 SoC (e.g., ESP32-S3-DevKitC-1-N8R8)
+* The ESP32-S3-DevKitC-1-N8R8 development board.
 * An LED and a single 2.2K resister
     * Connect the LED and resister in series, with the resister connected to ground and the LED anode (round side of the LED) connected to GPIO46 (pin 46).
 * A USB cable for power and programming